 Tip #8: Don’t Assume

-I might surprise a lot of dog owners here by saying that dogs are not preprogrammed to know and understand what you as human want of them.
-Don’t assume just because you have a dog, that he should know how to sit, lay down or come when called.
-Dogs do not come with these skills when they are born.
-They learn these skills when owners teach them in a consistent manner.
-BUT, don’t assume just because your dog can come when called in your house or backyard, that your dog will come when you call him at the park.
-You will need to train your dog in different environments and situations in order to get the results you are looking for.
+Furthermore, don’t assume that, just because your dog can come when called in your house or back yard, they will come when you call at the park.
+You will need to train your dog in different environments and situations in order to achieve the results you are looking for.

 Tip #9: Training A Dog Is Like Going To The Gym

-Dog training is the same way.
-The more consistent you are, the more of an effort you put in to what you want, the better the results will be.
-Now, I am not trying to scare of stress you out.
-This doesn’t mean you need to train every day or for long periods of time.
-It is more about putting an effort in when it counts and being consistent.
+Dog training is the same way!
+The more consistent you are and the more effort you put into what you want, the better the results will be.
+I am not trying to scare you or stress you out.
+This doesn’t mean you need to train your dog for hours every day.
+It’s more about putting in an effort when it counts and being consistent.

 Tip #10: Be Fair To Your Dog

-Another example could be a fearful dog who barks at other dogs on walks.
-It is unfair to start yelling at this dog and telling him to sit when he is to fearful and stressed out.
-It would be better to start working with this dog from a further distance away from the trigger.
-Do so can help teach him not to feel fearful which will reduce his reactions like barking, lunging etc.
+Another example is a fearful dog who barks at other dogs on walks.
+It is unfair to start yelling at your dog and telling them to sit when they are too stressed and anxious.
+It is better to start working with your dog at a greater distance from the trigger.
+This will help them to feel less stressed, which will reduce or eliminate the unwanted reaction.

 Tip #11: Understand The Emotional Side Of Your Dog

-Just like with people, every dog is different.
-They are their own individual.
-Some are confident and outgoing, some are soft and shy and some can be anxious or fearful.
-Understanding the emotional side of your dog can help in setting realistic goals, while implementing more effective teaching and training strategies.
+Understanding the emotional side of your dog can help you set realistic goals, while implementing more effective teaching and training strategies.
 This is especially important for behavior modification programs.

-- Understanding Canine Body Language & Communication- Victoria Stilwell
+- Understanding Canine Body Language & Communication by Victoria Stilwell

 - ASPCA Canine Body Language Webinar

-You can also learn more about your dog by hiring a qualified trainer or behavior professional.
-You can learn more about how to find a qualified professional here.
+You can also learn more about your dog’s temperament, communication, and body language by hiring a qualified trainer or behavior professional.

 Tip #12: Dogs Are Body Language Communicators